-- Act in accordance with laws and regulations under all circumstances; - Read the ORAU Code of Business Ethics, learn, understand, internalize, and act in accordance with the codes, principles, and values therein; - Learn the general and business-specific policies and procedures valid for ORAU; - Consult their manager or Human Resources about potential violations concerning yourself or others; - Urgently report potential violations by yourself or others; notify manager, Human Resources or the Ethics Board verbally or in writing either by disclosing ones identity or keeping it confidential; - Follow the "Procedures and Methods to be Followed While Making an Ethical Decision" which is defined to guide behaviors and actions as to the codes and problem solving; - It has the responsibility to cooperate with the Ethics Committee in ethical investigations and to keep the information related to the investigation confidential.
+- Act in accordance with laws and regulations under all circumstances, - Read ORAU Code of Business Ethics, learn, understand, internalize, and act in accordance with the codes, principles, and values therein, - Learn the general and business-specific policies and procedures valid for ORAU, - Consult their manager or Human Resources about potential violations concerning self or others, - Urgently report potential violations by self or others; notify manager, Human Resources or the Ethics Board verbally or in writing either by disclosing ones identity or keeping it confidential; - Follow the "Procedures and Methods to be Followed While Making an Ethical Decision" which is defined to guide behaviours and actions as to the codes and problem solving, - Collaborating with the Ethics Committee in ethical investigations and maintaining the responsibility of keeping information about the investigation confidential.

-B. Of Managers
+B. Responsibilities of Managers